Mini51/Custom-Logger/README.md

 <br>

 <p style="font-weight:bold">Functions</p>

- - `logger.info(path, data)` Logs to the console just like console.log but also has a time stamp.
+ - `logger.info(path, data)` Logs to the console just like console.log but will also have a time stamp and it will also log to the log file.

-  - `logger.pass(path, data)` Logs a message to the console with a time stamp, succsessful-tag and in the color green.
+  - `logger.pass(path, data)` Logs a message to the console console and the log file with a time stamp, succsessful-tag and in the color green.

-  - `logger.warning(path, data)` Logs a message to the console with a time stamp, warning-tag and in the color yellow.
+  - `logger.warning(path, data)` Logs a message to the console and the log file with a time stamp, warning-tag and in the color yellow.

   - `logger.error(path, data)` Logs a message to the console with a time stamp, error-tag and in the color red

+  - `custom(path, tag-name, data)` Logs a message to the console with a time stamp, custom-tag and in white

-  - `logger.clean(path)` Clears the log file so that there is no content from the precious log.
+  - `logger.clean(path)` Clears the log file.

 <br>
 <h1 align="center">Example</h1>